• Skip to primary navigation

 What is wild garlic?

-• Known under many names, from the Latin Allium ursinum (bear's garlic) to ramsons, buckrams, bear leek, or wood garlic, the plant is related to chives and it is native to Europe and Asia.
+• Known under many names, from the Latin Allium ursinum (bear's garlic) to ramsons, buckrams, bear leek, or wood garlic, the plant is related to chives and is native to Europe and Asia.

-• It also grows throughout North America, in the Eastern half of the United States, and on the West coast.
+• It also grows throughout North America, in the Eastern half of the United States, and on the West Coast.

 • Read What to Do with Wild Garlic for more information on how to pick, clean, and use these herbs.